JensJoschi/variability_timing/methods.md

 We used land surface temperature data from the Global Historical Climatology Network (GHCN-Daily).
 We extracted daily minimum and maximum temperatures from all climate stations (~12.6 million months with data, ~34,000 stations).
 We removed all days with incomplete data (either minimum or maximum temperature not recorded), all years in which more than half of the data points was missing, all stations that covered less than 3 years of data, and all stations from the southern hemisphere.
 This procedure left 10,991,727 months in 26,804 climate stations.
 We then calculated the average of daily maximum and daily minimum temperature of 3-244 years for each station to obtain an estimate of daily mean temperature.

 ### 2.2. winter onset and winter variability
-To estimate winter onset in each year and station, we identified cold days with average temperatures below 5°C. We then determined winter onset as the tenth cold day after midsummer.
+To estimate winter onset in each year and station, we identified cold days with average temperatures below 10°C. We then determined winter onset as the fifth cold day after midsummer.
 Years in which winter did not arrive according to this definition were excluded, and stations with less than 3 years with winter onset removed.
 Across all stations with recorded winter onsets, 68.5 % of the years had more than 350 days with data, and 85.1% had more than 300 days with data.
 Nevertheless, we calculated a weighted mean winter onset and a frequency weighed standard deviation of winter onset to account for differences in reliability.
 We obtained 24,270 estimates of winter onset and winter variability in the northern hemisphere.

 ### 2.3 winter predictability

 To calculate the predictability of winter based on preceding temperatures, we used the temperature recordings of the last 30 days before winter onset of each year.
 Years with less than 10 temperature recordings in the month preceding winter were excluded.
 We regressed daily mean temperature over time with a linear model, and recorded the slope estimate of each year.
 The standard deviation in slopes was then used as predictability estimate.
 In total there were x estimates of predictability based on this method.

 As another method to calculate climate predictability, we calculated the “colour of noise”, based on the degree of long-frequency autocorrelation in the temperature data (Vasseur).
 Randomly fluctuating (white-noise) environments can be defined as time series with no temporal autocorrelation, so preceding temperatures of any gap length (e.g. 1 day or 1 week earlier) have equally low explanatory power.
 In predictable (“red-noise”) environments, on the other hand, the explanatory power depends on gap lengths, and this can be demonstrated by decomposing the time series with a Fourier transform, and estimating the influence of each frequency.
 We hence produced power spectral density plots for all stations (daily temperatures of multiple years), closely following the approach of Vasseur & Yadzis ().
 First, we detrended the data by substracting from each daily temperature estimate its station-wide mean.
 Missing values were replaced by linear interpolation.
 We then calculated the spectral density within the frequency range of 1/366 and 1/(2 months) with the function spectrum, using a standard smoothing algorithm (pgram), and estimated beta as the negative of the slope of log10(spectral density)~log10(frequency).
 Beta was only calculated if there were at least five frequency estimates.
 In total there were x estimates of beta, but only y estimates were based on 25 or more years of data and subsequently used.

+##2.4 Sensitivity of climate predictions to temperature threshold
+Arthropod thermal requirements vary among species, and our use of a 10°C temperature threshold was an arbitrary decision.
+It resulted in a global median winter onset around Oct 11.
+We systematically varied the temperature threshold between 5 and 15°C, and the number of days below this threshold between 1 and 10 days.

 ## 3. Empirical data